mosswg/mycelium-lang/readme.md

     ...
 }
 ```
-They would compile to
+They could compile to (this is not implemented)

 ``` asm
 print_ret_void_arg_string:
 ```
 and

 ``` asm
 print_ret_void_arg_int: